Durvalumab with or without Tremelimumab or Olaparib after Thoracic Radiation Therapy in Treating Patients with Extensive Stage-Small Cell Lung Cancer

 - Eastern Cooperative Oncology Group (ECOG) performance status (PS) 0 or 1

 - Participants must have received 4-6 cycles of platinum-based first-line chemotherapy and must have an ongoing complete response (CR), partial response (PR), or stable disease (SD) after completion.
-Acceptable combinations (National Comprehensive Cancer Network [NCCN] guidelines), include cisplatin or carboplatin with etoposide or irinotecan * As an exception to the above criterion, participants receiving only 3 cycles of chemotherapy due to toxicity are eligible, if they have an ongoing PR or CR after the 3rd cycle * Participants who have received > 6 cycles of platinum-based chemotherapy are not eligible * Participants receiving checkpoint inhibitor (CPI) monotherapy (anti-PD-1, anti-PD-L1, others) as part of their first line chemotherapy treatment will be eligible as long as they discontinue the CPI prior to the start of thoracic XRT
+Acceptable combinations (National Comprehensive Cancer Network [NCCN] guidelines), include cisplatin or carboplatin with etoposide or irinotecan * As an exception to the above criterion, participants receiving only 3 cycles of chemotherapy due to toxicity are eligible, if they have an ongoing PR or CR after the 3rd cycle * Participants who have received > 6 cycles of platinum-based chemotherapy are not eligible * Participants receiving checkpoint inhibitor (CPI) monotherapy (anti-PD-1, anti-PD-L1, others) as part of their first line treatment in combination with chemotherapy treatment will be eligible as long as they discontinue the CPI prior to the start of thoracic XRT

 - Participants must initiate study treatment with thoracic XRT =< 60 days from the last dose of platinum-based first line chemotherapy

 - Whenever possible, a formalin-fixed, paraffin-embedded (FFPE) tumor tissue block or 5-10 unstained slides of tumor sample (archival) should be made available (less material is acceptable)

 - This study permits the re-enrollment of a participant not on study due to pre-treatment screening failure (i.e., participant has not been treated).
 If re-enrolled, the participant must be re-consented

 - Patients must have a life expectancy >= 16 weeks